nf-core/viralrecon/docs/usage.md

 ### `--protocol`

-Specifies the type of protocol used for sequencing i.e. "metagenomic" or "amplicon".
-Default: "metagenomic".
+Specifies the type of protocol used for sequencing i.e. 'metagenomic' or 'amplicon' (Default: 'metagenomic').

 ### `--amplicon_bed`